 In the manufacturing process of 3D printed metal powder, different shapes of particles, such as a spherical, oval, porous sponge, tree, and other types, will be produced due to different requirements and different manufacturing methods.
-Different shapes of powder mean different fluidity and looseness, which will have different effects on the printing of products.
+Different shapes of 3D printing metal powder mean different fluidity and looseness, which will have different effects on the printing of products.

 Generally, spherical or elliptical powder has good fluidity, so the powder supply system of the 3D printer will not be blocked due to poor circulation during printing.
 But also can be conveniently laid into a thin layer.
 Let the 3D printed objects have higher accuracy, and all parts will be more uniform.
 For the current technology, the spherical powder is undoubtedly a better choice.
 However, because of the large gap, the quality of the products printed with spherical powder is not as good as that of other shapes.
 If you want better quality, you need to make the diameter of the powder smaller.

 Usually, it is better to make the diameter of 3D printed metal powder smaller.
 This is because the smaller the diameter of the powder, the better the sintering, and the higher the driving force for sintering.
 Not only does the smaller the diameter, the smaller the gap will be when stacking so that the quality and strength of the product will be guaranteed.
-However, the diameter of the powder is not as small as possible, because if the diameter of the powder is too small, it may cause the phenomenon of spheroidization during sintering, which will lead to uneven powder spreading, thus affecting the printing accuracy.
+However, the diameter of the 3D printing metal powder is not as small as possible, because if the diameter of the powder is too small, it may cause the phenomenon of spheroidization during sintering, which will lead to uneven powder spreading, thus affecting the printing accuracy.

 In addition, the oxygen and nitrogen contents also need to be strictly controlled.
 At present, the powder preparation technology for metal 3D printing is mainly based on atomization.
 The powder has a large specific surface area and is easy to oxidize.
 In special application fields such as aerospace, customers have stricter requirements on this index, such as the oxygen content of superalloy powder is 0.006%-0.018%, titanium alloy powder is 0.007%-0.013%, and stainless steel powder is 0.010%-0.025%.